namlook/mongokit/README.md

 # MongoKit [![Build Status](https://travis-ci.org/namlook/mongokit.png)](https://travis-ci.org/namlook/mongokit.png)

 [MongoDB](http://www.mongodb.org/display/DOCS/Home) is a great schema-less document oriented database.
-It has a lot of driver for many langages (python, ruby, perl, java, php...).
+It has a lot of drivers for many languages (python, ruby, perl, java, php...).

 MongoKit is a python module that brings structured schema and validation layer on top of the great pymongo driver.
 It has be written to be as simple and light